 "Metro Voices, Metro Choices" -- The "Metro Voices, Metro Choices" initiative sponsored a survey of the general public and of various community figures/leaders in the Metro Atlanta area in the spring of 2005 and asked them about various quality of life issues within the city.

 Neighborhood Nexus -- Neighborhood Nexus is an interface for data and indicators for the Atlanta metro area and the State of Georgia.
 The data cover an extensive range of topics, including demographics, labor markets, income and poverty, health, education, and crime, and many of the indicators are available at low levels of geography such as Census tracts.
 The data resources available here allow you to map out indicators, get summary reports, or download data files for more extensive analysis.
-"Projects" on particular indicators are also available for more "infographic"-like summaries of data on particular topics.
+"Dashboards" on particular indicators are also available for more "infographic"-like summaries of data on particular topics.
+Also note the "DataNexus," which is the project's latest tool for visualizing and accessing community-level data.

 Odum Institute Dataverse Network -- the Odum Institute's various collections of data include data from Georgia Poll surveys conducted by UGA's Survey Research Center and Georgia-specific polls within the National Network of State Polls.
 The Southern Focus Poll collection also has data from surveys conducted in Georgia.